How does radiation therapy work?

 Radiation therapy has been used safely and effectively to treat diseases for more than 100 years.

 What are the different kinds of radiation?

-The goal of radiation therapy is to get enough radiation into the body to kill the cancer cells while preventing damage to healthy tissue.
+The goal of radiation therapy is to deliver enough radiation to kill the cancer cells while preventing damage to healthy tissue.
 There are several ways to do this.
 Depending on the location, size and type of cancer, you may receive one or a combination of techniques.
-Your treatment team will help you to decide which treatments are best for you.
+Your treatment team will help you decide which treatments are best for you.

 Radiation therapy can generally be delivered in three ways: